 Pages and Posts

-If you’re new to websites and social media strategies you may be wondering what’s the big deal behind Pages and Posts.
-At first glance they appear to be one and the same: if you were to create either a new page or a new post you’d be presented with nearly identical interfaces and in many cases the public appearance of pages and posts will look the same.
+If you’re new to websites you might be wondering what’s the big deal behind Pages and Posts.
+At first glance they appear to be one and the same.
+And if you were to create either a new page or a new post you’d be presented with almost identical layouts.
+In a lot of cases the appearance of pages and posts will look the same to your website reader.

-Don’t let this fool you.
-There’s a very fundamental difference between the two and that difference is what makes content management systems, for example WordPress, great platforms for integrating blogs with traditional websites.
+But don’t let this fool you, because there is a fundamental difference between the two.
+And it’s that difference that makes content management systems (CMS) such as WordPress, great platforms for integrating a personal or business blog on a traditional website.

 |· Product Information||· Blog posts|